starchildluke/data/README.md

-# data
+# My data repository
-A collection of datasets
+A collection of datasets that you can use for whatever you want.